pnxenopoulos/awpy/docs/index.rst

 .. |Licence| image:: https://img.shields.io/badge/license-MIT-lightgrey
    :target: https://github.com/pnxenopoulos/awpy/blob/main/LICENSE

-`awpy` allows a user to parse, analyze and visualize Counter-Strike: Global Offensive (CSGO) demo files.
+`awpy` allows a user to parse, analyze and visualize Counter-Strike demo files.
 You can visit the repository_ to view the source code, examples and data.
 Please join the Discord_ server if you would like to join our esports analytics community or to receive help with the library.
 To install the library, run ``pip install awpy`` (Python >= 3.11).

 .. _repository: https://github.com/pnxenopoulos/awpy
 .. _Discord: https://discord.gg/W34XjsSs2H

-Using this library to parse CSGO demos is as easy as the few lines of code shown below.
+Using Awpy to parse Counter-Strike demos is as easy as the few lines of code shown below.
 To see what output looks like, check out :doc:`parser_output`.

 .. code-block:: python

-   from awpy.parser import DemoParser
+   from awpy import parse_demo

-   # Set the parse_rate equal to the tick rate at which you would like to parse the frames of the demo.
-   # This parameter only matters if parse_frames=True
-   # For reference, MM demos are usually 64 ticks, and pro/FACEIT demos are usually 128 ticks.
-   demo_parser = DemoParser(demofile="og-vs-natus-vincere-m1-dust2.dem",
-                            demo_id="og-vs-natus-vincere",
-                            parse_frames=True,
-                            parse_rate=128)

-   # Parse the demofile, output results to dictionary with df name as key
+   # Parse a demo file in one line!
-   data = demo_parser.parse()
+   demo = parse_demo(file="og-vs-natus-vincere-m1-dust2.dem")

-   # There are a variety of top level keys
+   # The `demo` object contains a variety of keys
-   # You can view game rounds and events in 'gameRounds']
-   data["matchID"]
-   data["clientName"]
-   data["mapName"]
-   data["tickRate"]
-   data["playbackTicks"]
-   data["playbackFramesCount"]
-   data["parsedToFrameIdx"]
-   data["parserParameters"]
-   data["serverVars"]
-   data["matchPhases"]
-   data["matchmakingRanks"]
-   data["playerConnections"]
-   data["gameRounds"] # From this value, you can extract player events via: data['gameRounds'][i]['kills'], etc.

-   # You can also parse the data into dataframes using
-   data_df = demo_parser.parse(return_type="df")

-   # The parser also writes a JSON file of the output named demo_id.json
+   demo.header       # Header information like the map, tick rate, etc. demo.rounds       # A list of rounds and their start/end ticks demo.kills        # Kills and their details demo.damages      # Damage dealt by each player demo.grenades     # Grenade throws and their trajectories demo.effects      # Smokes & mollies
+   demo.flashes      # When a player is flashed demo.weapon_fires # Shots fired by each player demo.bomb_events  # Include plants, defuses, plant_start, defuse_start, etc.
+   demo.ticks        # A list of each player's info at each tick

 Using awpy